• Skip to primary navigation

 Tangy, creamy, and oh so delicious... lemon curd has a multitude of uses in a lemon lovers kitchen!
 Learn how to make homemade lemon curd from scratch in just 20 minutes using simple ingredients with this easy-to-follow recipe!

-angled view of lemon curd in a mason jar next to fresh lemons and a jar of sugar on a speckled blue background this Recipe
+Lemon curd in a glass jar on a white plate with sliced lemons and sugar on a blue surface. this Recipe

 We're big fans of chocolatey desserts here at Always Eat Dessert, but if there's one thing that comes close to rivaling our love of chocolate, it's lemon!
 I'm a huge sucker for lemony desserts - with their bright, fresh, citrusy flavor - and I know you are, too!